How to create a functional project plan in Excel?

 How ProofHub is helpful for enhanced project planning

-While Excel is a viable option for basic projects, ProofHub steps in as a robust project management software, especially when dealing with large and complex projects.
+While Excel is a viable option for basic projects, ProofHub steps in as a robust project management software and collaboration tool, especially when dealing with large and complex projects.
 (Where Excel completely surrenders its efficiency)

 The all-in-one solution seamlessly complements Excel with its advanced and intuitive infrastructure, offering solutions to many of the most complex limitations associated with Excel project planning.